Grand jury testimony in black Missouri teen's slaying nearly done: attorney

 Brown fell dead on the street, where his body was left for hours.
 Supporters of Wilson have said the officer feared for his life.
 Brown’s family lawyers said the teenager was surrendering when he was shot dead.

-Additional reporting by Fiona Ortiz in Chicago and David Bailey in Minneapolis; Writing by Jon Herskovitz; Editing by Mohammad Zargham
+Additional reporting by Fiona Ortiz in Chicago and David Bailey in Minneapolis; Writing by Jon Herskovitz; Editing by Doina Chiacu and Mohammad Zargham